Finite complex reflection arrangements are K(pi,1): The dual braid monoid

 \begin{lemma} Let $R_c:=R\cap [1,c]$.
 The monoid $\mathbf{M}(P_c)$ admits the monoid presentation

 \end{lemma}

 \begin{remark} When viewed as a group presentation, the presentation of the lemma is a presentation for $\mathbf{G}(P_c)$.
 As soon as we prove Theorem \ref{theogarside}, Lemma \ref{lemmadualbraidrelations} will give an explicit presentation for $B$.
-A way to reprove Theorem \ref{theointropres} is by simplifying the (redundent) presentation given by the lemma.
-This does not involve any monodromy computation. \end{remark}
+A way to reprove Theorem \ref{theointropres} for groups different from $G_{31}$ is by simplifying the (redundant) presentation given by the lemma.
+This does not involve any computer-assisted monodromy computation. \end{remark}

 \begin{proof}[Proof of Lemma \ref{lemmadualbraidrelations}] By definition, $\mathbf{M}(P_c)$ admits the presentation with generators $R_c$ and a relation $r_1\dots r_k= r'_1\dots r'_k$ for each pair $(r_1,\dots,r_k)$, $(r'_1,\dots,r'_k)$ of reduced $R$-decompositions of the same element $w\in [1,c]$.
 Call these relations \emph{Hurwitz relations}.
 By transitivity of the Hurwitz action on $\Red_R(c)$ (Proposition \ref{propcardhurwitz}), the Hurwitz relations are consequences of the dual braid relations.
 The dual braid relations clearly hold in $\mathbf{M}(P_c)$ (to see this, complete $(r,r')$ to an element $(r,r',r_3,\dots,r_n)\in\Red_R(c)$).
 This proves the lemma. \end{proof}